What do you want to know about it?

-Absolutely FANTASTIC skiing!!!! about 7 years ago
+Absolutely FANTASTIC skiing!!!! over 7 years ago

 There are more than 600 ski resorts in Austria ranging from small villages with just a couple of lifts to big commercial ski resorts.
 If you are going early or late in the season then you will want to go to a resort with a high altitude to guarantee the snow conditions.
 Most of the more popular resorts have a very modern lift system meaning minimal queues.
 Most also offer amazing toboggan/Sledge runs which are fun for all.

 The food is good the people are friendly and the Apres Ski is the best found anywhere in Europe.
 The cost is also reasonable by comparison to other western European ski resorts like France and Switzerland.